 - Be suspicious of any email with urgent requests for personal financial information.
 Phishers have been known to include upsetting or enticing (but false) statements in their emails to get people to react immediately.
 More recently, some phishers have toned down their language, as email recipients have become more aware of the use of this tactic.
 Either way, the email typically asks for information such as login IDs, passwords, credit card numbers, social security numbers, etc.

-- Be careful of emails that not personalized and/or may contain spelling errors and/or awkward syntax and phrasing.
+- Be careful of emails that not are personalized and/or may contain spelling errors and/or awkward syntax and phrasing.
 Many phishing emails are sent in bulk and, therefore, are not personalized.
 If you are suspicious of an email claiming to be from a company you do business with, call the company which appears to have sent the email before responding.
 Many emails are being sent from other countries from individuals for whom English is a foreign language, thus resulting in misspelled words and awkward syntax and phrasing.

 - Be careful of personalized emails that ask for personal financial information.
 Be suspicious of any email that contains some personal financial information, such as a whole or partial bank account number and asks for other information, such as a PIN.
 We will never ask for or send you personal financial information by email unless it is encrypted or by some other secure method.